What is LFP?

 An LFP battery consists of an aluminum foil coated with lithium iron phosphate, which serves as the positive cathode.
 The negative anode is a copper foil coated with graphite.
 A polymer separator is placed between the electrodes.
 An electrolyte facilitates the flow of lithium ions between the cathode and anode.

 For LFP batteries, during the charging process, lithium ions de-intercalate from LiFePO4.
-The leave the crystal and move toward the anode through the electrolyte.
+The lithium ions leave the crystal and move toward the anode through the electrolyte.
 In order to keep a neutral charge balance, electrons also depart from LiFePO4 crystal as the Li-ions.
 The discharge step sees the lithium ions return to the LFP crystal.

 LFP Challenges